JennEYoon/learn-mldl/README.md

-# Repurpose "learn-mldl" repo for general topics in learning to code.
+# Repurpose "learn-mldl" repo into more general "learn-coding" repo.

 Date: Nov 27, 2020